-This guide is intended for publishers that are interested in using Google Mobile Ads mediation.
-It walks you through getting a mediation adapter set up with your current Android app and setting up additional request parameters.
+This guide shows you how to integrate a mediation adapter with your current Android app and set up additional request parameters.

 Before you can integrate mediation for an ad format, you need to integrate that ad format into your app: